|

 The Cubists were mostly inspired by the Post-Impressionist Cezanne as well as African masks and sculptures and its primary subject was the still life that revealed daily life, together with the human figure.
 Its principle founders, Pablo Picasso and George Braque, started breaking down the sculptural mass of the subject into a series of flat planes or structural units resulting in the facets that is characteristic of the style, creating a system in which the 3rd dimension is stated entirely in terms of flat, slightly tilted planes, organized within a linear grid on or near the surface of the painting.
 The surface of the paint texture was controlled and directed by the sharp geometry of the linear structure into the accumulation of planes.

 They reduced the colours to a minimum, approaching monochrome, to emphasize the design, sticking with tones of greys, greens, browns and ochre with black, later eliminating the greens as well.
+This was the first or analytical phase of Cubist where the picture plane was broken up into abstract structural components, translating the visual world in a new manner.

 Pablo Picasso: "Les Demoiselle d'Avignon" 1907 , Pablo Picasso: "Daniel-Henry Kahnweiler" 1910, Georges Braque: "Man with a Guitar" 1910